SOFTS-Raw sugar extends gains, with India exports still on hold

 * It sees demand steadying next year as economies recover from the pandemic, but said vaccine deployment could only be a game changer for 2021/22 consumption.

-* March London cocoa fell 6 pounds, or 0.4%, to 1,605 pounds per tonne.
-(Editing by Elaine Hardcastle, Kirsten Donovan)
+* March London cocoa settled down 3 pounds, or 0.2%, to 1,608 pounds per tonne.
+(Reporting by Maytaal Angel, additional reporting by Jessica Resnick-Ault; Editing by Elaine Hardcastle, Kirsten Donovan, Grant McCool)

 Our Standards: The Thomson Reuters Trust Principles.